Roger Federer stunned by Grigor Dimitrov at US Open

 The exit of the 38-year-old Swiss follows world No. 1 Novak Djokovic; the 32-year-old Serb retired in his match in the round of 16 against Wawrinka on Sunday because of shoulder trouble.

 The lone member of the Big 3 left?
 That would be 18-time grand slam champion No. 2 Rafael Nadal, who is in the other half of the draw.
-The Spaniard, 33, continues to chase Federer, who leads the all-time men's list with 20 major titles, and distance himself from Djokovic, who has 16.
+The Spaniard, 33, continues to chase Federer, who leads the all-time men's list with 20 major titles, and to try and distance himself from Djokovic, who has 16.

 Nadal faces No. 20 seed Diego Schwartzman of Argentina -- whom he is 7-0 against -- on Wednesday in the quarterfinals.